 This business was initially established by Mr. J. Chapman, and taken over by Holland in 1898.
 The grounds, alongside the main road, covered over two acres, all in orchard, with four heated glass houses, devoted to vine and cucumber growing.
 The orchard grew apple, peach, plum, and cherry trees and the vegetable section grew cabbages, broad beans, asparagus and tomatoes, both under glass and in the open.
 Mr Holland personally supervised the brewery and brewed light ale only from Nelson hops and barley.
 Wine was produced from grapes, parsnip, gooseberry, peach, plum, and tomato, and bottled on premises.

-Mr. Holland was born at Wakefield, Nelson, in 1850, the son of Mr. George Holland (Junior).
-He was educated at Wakefield, and was a sawmiller for nearly twenty years before setting up as a brewer at Owen's Reefs, Central Buller with a partner for five or six years.
+Mr. Holland was born in Wakefield, Nelson, in 1850, the son of Mr. George Holland (Junior).
+He was educated in Wakefield, and was a sawmiller for nearly twenty years before setting up as a brewer at Owen's Reefs, Central Buller with a partner for five or six years.